MaxStrange/expyplot/README.md

 <b>Documentation can be found at</b> [https://hexdocs.pm/expyplot](https://hexdocs.pm/expyplot).

-Expyplot allows you to use 'all' of the functions in matplotlib.plot (in reality, there are some that I left out because they don't make any sense in this context, or are deprecated).
+Expyplot allows you to use 'all' of the functions in matplotlib.pyplot (in reality, there are some that I left out because they don't make any sense in this context, or are deprecated).

 Unfortunately, I have not tested anywhere near all of the functions, but they should mostly work.
 If any don't work, please open an issue, or better yet,